France to seal deals with China but will challenge on Belt and Road project

 France says Silk Road cooperation must work in both directions.

-An official in Macron’s office said significant progress was expected in terms of opening up the Chinese market for some farm goods, especially poultry.
+An official in Macron’s office said signigicant progress was expected in terms of opening up the Chinese market for some farm goods, especially poultry.

 French officials have also expressed the hope that a multi-billion dollar deal for China to buy dozens of Airbus planes could be finalised.